 Research Training Programs

-The Graduate Center for Vision Research at the SUNY, State College of Optometry has a summer research program supported by the National Eye Institute.
-The program is designed to help avoid a future shortage of clinician investigators by attracting health professional students into clinical and health-related research as a career.
-Optometry students who participate in the program receive an NEI Pre-doctoral Research Fellowship stipend of $4,500 for full-time, ten week, summer commitment (June 4 to Aug 10).
-Students will be paid twice, in early July and then at the end of the 10 week period.
+The Graduate Center for Vision Research at the SUNY College of Optometry runs a summer research program supported by the National Eye Institute.
+The program is designed to help avoid a future shortage of clinician-investigators by attracting health professional students into clinical and health-related research as a career.
+Optometry students who participate in the program receive an NEI (T-35) Pre-doctoral Research Fellowship stipend of $4,775 for a full-time, ten week, summer commitment (June 1 to August 7, 2015), and up to $875 for research-related expenses.
+Students will be paid twice, in early July and then at the end of the 10-week period.
 Thus, all students should be prepared to cover their own expenses early on.

 We have 8 trainee fellowship slots that are open to students who have just completed their first or second years in any U.S. optometry program.
-U.S. citizenship or permanent residence is required.
-Special consideration will be given to students from underrepresented ethnic minorities.
+U.S. citizenship or permanent residency is required.
+Students from underrepresented ethnic minorities are encouraged to apply.